lokichubs/lokichubs.github.io/_projects/1_project.md

 category: work
 ---

-The TLIO Data Loader Model focuses on creating a reliable dataloader for our motion capture (MOCAP) and Inertial Measurment Unit (IMU) data pipeline.
+The TLIO Data Loader Model focuses on creating a reliable dataloader using Python for our motion capture (MOCAP) and Inertial Measurment Unit (IMU) data pipeline.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">